Buddy Boeheim powers No. 11 Syracuse to another Sweet 16 as a double-digit seed

-Five years after Syracuse took a No. 10 seeding clear to the Final Four and three years after it took a No. 11 to the Sweet 16, the Orange has taken another No. 11 to another Sweet 16, one that will include the eighth-place team in the ACC after that team unfastened themselves from a 56-56 tie Sunday for a 75-72 win over No. 3 seed West Virginia.
+Five years after Syracuse took a No. 10 seeding clear to the Final Four and three years after it took a No. 11 to the Sweet 16, the Orange has taken another No. 11 to another Sweet 16, one that will include the eighth-place team in the ACC after that team unfastened itself from a 56-56 tie Sunday for a 75-72 win over No. 3 seed West Virginia.

 The Mountaineers (19-10) also depart, and while they did a hell of a job on the surging Buddy Boeheim in the first half, they might see his second-half swishes in future nightmares.
-Boeheim made five of eight shots from distance after halftime, Syracuse made 14 of 31 for the game, and five of Boeheim’s 25 points mattered most.
+Boeheim made 5 of 8 shots from distance after halftime, Syracuse made 14 of 31 for the game, and five of Boeheim’s 25 points mattered most.

 Two of them came with 5:29 left, when Boeheim pulled up to the right of the lane and hit a 15-footer for a 60-56 lead, and three of them came with 4:53 left, when Boeheim may have startled his defender with a quick and coldblooded three-point shot from the right of the top for a 63-59 lead.